-Tip: Advanced Settings options allow you to change the number of systems that are run, as well as the number of processors used for each run and the length of each run.
+Tip: Advanced Settings options allow you to customize your SILCS simulations.
+At the "Setup" stage, you may change the number of systems that are run, the simulated temperature, and the restraints applied to the target macromolecule.
+After the "Setup" stage and prior to running the simulations, you may change the number of processors used for each run and the length of each run.
 Leaving these fields blank will result in default values being used.
 We STRONGLY urge you to use the default settings.
 If you have concerns about the number of processors per run, please contact your system administrator.